de-ceow/scala-acl/README.md

 # Play Acl Module

+*A lightweight and flexible ACL module for Play Framework.*

-This is a module to implement a simple acl system to play framework.
+This is a module to implement a simple Acl system to play framework.
 With this module, you can protect controller actions, or anything else.

 You can protect an admin area, or hide information / actions for specific users.